FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 - Installation dependence

-`build_chain.sh` script depand on `openssl, curl` and is installed by using the following instructions.
+`build_chain.sh` script depend on `openssl, curl` and is installed by using the following instructions.
 For CentOS system, to replaces `apt` with `yum` in the following command.
 For macOS system, to executes `brew install openssl curl`.

 ```bash
 sudo apt install -y openssl curl